-400 3.5 Evolution of the extreme SHL events
+3.5 Evolution of the extreme SHL events

 Strong SHL activity contributes to the reinforcement of the monsoon flow over the Sahel along the eastern flank of the SHL.
 It also modulates the intensity of the AEJ and generates wind shear over the region.
-The resulting wind shear will generate more instabilities favouring convective activities over the West Africa region.
-Taylor et al. (2017) showed that strong SHL activity intensifies the convection within the Meso-scale Convective Systems (MCSs).
+The resulting wind shear will generate more instabilities favoring convective activities over the West Africa region.
+Taylor et al. (2017) showed that strong SHL activity intensifies the convection within the meso-scale convective systems (MCSs).
 Fitzpatrick et al. (2020) suggest that stronger wind shear may be a key driver of decadal changes in storm intensity in the Sahel.
 This shows the importance of having a good representation of these SHL characteristics in the models.
-Therefore, we analysed the variability of the SHL extremes using the raw and corrected forecasts obtained with CDF-t respectively [Fig10].
-We distinguished cold and hot extremes which represent events respectively under the quantile 10% and above the quantile 90%.
-We observe an increase of the SHL hot extremes in the seasonal forecast models during the 2010s as well as a diminution of the SHL cold extremes which is in agreement with the evolution in ERA5.
-MF7 raw forecasts tend to overestimate the SHL hot extremes, while they seem to underestimate the SHL cold extremes both over central SHL location and Sahara.
+Therefore, we analyzed the variability in the SHL extremes using the raw and corrected forecasts obtained with CDF-t (Fig. 10).
+We distinguished cold and hot extremes which represent events under the quantile 10% and above the quantile 90% respectively.
+We observe an increase in the SHL hot extremes in the seasonal forecast models during the 2010s as well as a diminution of the SHL cold extremes which is in agreement with the evolution in ERA5.
+MF7 raw forecasts tend to overestimate the SHL hot extremes, while they seem to underestimate the SHL cold extremes over both the central SHL location and the Sahara.
 SEAS5 raw forecasts underestimate the SHL hot extremes and make an overestimation of the SHL cold extremes over the Sahara.
 We can see the efficiency of the bias correction (CDF-t) when analyzing the evolution of the SHL extremes from the corrected forecasts.
-Despite the difference between ERA5 and the corrected forecasts has been reduced compared to the raw forecasts, the observed gap remains significant.
+Despite the difference between ERA5 and the corrected forecasts being reduced compared to the raw forecasts, the observed gap remains significant.

-415 3.6 East-West pulsation modes
+3.6 East-west pulsation modes

-The SHL has a typical time scale of 15 days associated with low-level horizontal advections of moist and cold air that modulate the surface temperature on the eastern part of Sahara, and make the maximum surface temperature shift from a more eastern to a more western location of the Sahara (Chou et al., 2001; Roehrig et al., 2011), leading to so-called heat low East (HLE) events and heat low West (HLW) events, respectively (Chauvin et al., 2010).
+The SHL has a typical timescale of 15 d associated with lowlevel horizontal advection of moist and cold air that modulates the surface temperature on the eastern part of the Sahara and makes the maximum surface temperature shift from a more eastern to a more western location of the Sahara (Chou et al., 2001; Roehrig et al., 2011), leading to so-called heat low east (HLE) events and heat low west (HLW) events respectively (Chauvin et al., 2010).
 Roehrig et al. (2011) and Lavaysse et al. (2011) highlighted interactions between SHL components and Sahelian rainfall events.
 In the present work, a simple method is proposed to capture the HLW and HLE oscillations.
-Our method consists in defining a dipole by computing the mean T850 difference between HLW and HLE boxes here refer to WSHL and ESHL respectively (see section 2.2 for more details):
+Our method consists in defining a dipole by computing the mean T850 difference between HLW and HLE boxes, here referred to as WSHL and ESHL respectively (see Sect.
+2.2 for more details):

-$Dipole = HLW - HLE \tag{10}$
+$$Dipole = HLW - HLE \tag{10}$$